simeononsecurity/simeononsecurity.ch/content/articles/nist-cybersecurity-framework-vs-iso-27001/index.en.md

 3. **Develop and implement policies and procedures**: After the risk assessment and treatment plan have been developed, the organization can begin developing and implementing policies and procedures.
 These policies and procedures should be designed to protect the organization's assets and mitigate potential risks.

-4. **Monitor and evaluate the ISMS**: It's essential to monitor and evaluate the ISMS regularly to ensure that it is still relevant and effective.
+4. **Monitor and evaluate the ISMS**: You need to monitor and evaluate the ISMS regularly to ensure that it is still relevant and effective.
 This evaluation should include a review of the organization's cybersecurity posture, identification of potential threats and vulnerabilities, and a plan to mitigate those risks.

 #### Monitoring and Maintaining Your Security Framework

-It's essential to **monitor and maintain** your chosen security framework continually.
+You need to **monitor and maintain** your chosen security framework continually.
 Reviewing the framework periodically ensures that the guidance provided is still relevant. **Regular testing, training, and auditing** can help identify vulnerabilities and enhance your security posture.

 Regular testing involves performing **vulnerability assessments and penetration testing** to identify potential weaknesses in the organization's cybersecurity posture. **Training employees** on cybersecurity best practices can help reduce the risk of **human error** leading to a cyber attack. **Auditing** the organization's cybersecurity posture can help identify areas for improvement and ensure that the chosen security framework is still effective.

-In conclusion, implementing and maintaining a security framework is a critical step in protecting an organization's digital assets.
+Wrapping up, implementing and maintaining a security framework is a critical step in protecting an organization's digital assets.
 By following the steps outlined in the chosen framework and regularly monitoring and evaluating the framework's effectiveness, organizations can reduce the risk of a cyber attack and protect their digital assets.

 ### Conclusion: Making the Right Choice for Your Organization